expload/pravda/doc/how-to-two-nodes.md

-# How to run two node test net
+# How to run two node testnet

 1. Build and install tools: